chinanf-boy/ripgrep-zh/FAQ.md

 </h3>

 ripgrep's `-z/--search-zip` flag will cause it to search compressed files automatically.
-Currently, this supports gzip, bzip2, lzma, lz4 and xz only and requires the corresponding `gzip`, `bzip2` and `xz` binaries to be installed on your system.
+Currently, this supports gzip, bzip2, xz, lzma, lz4, Brotli and Zstd.
+Each of these requires requires the corresponding `gzip`, `bzip2`, `xz`, `lz4`, `brotli` and `zstd` binaries to be installed on your system.
 (That is, ripgrep does decompression by shelling out to another process.)

 ripgrep currently does not search archive formats, so `*.tar.gz` files, for example, are skipped.